Susanna Maiolo

 Susanna Maiolo (born 8 November 1984) is a Swiss-Italian woman who twice attempted to attack Pope Benedict XVI.
 The first attack, in December 2008, was intercepted successfully by members of the Pontifical Swiss Guard.
 The second attack, on 24 December 2009, happened during the procession to the Christmas Eve Midnight Mass inside St. Peter's Basilica, where she knocked the Pope and French cardinal Roger Etchegaray to the floor, breaking the cardinal's leg and hip, and leaving the Pope uninjured.

 Early life

 Maiolo was born in Frauenfeld, Switzerland.
 She has both Italian and Swiss citizenship.

 Attacks

 The first attack in December 2008 was intercepted successfully by the Pope's bodyguards.
 Then, on Christmas Eve, 24 December 2009, during the Entrance Procession to the Midnight Mass, inside St. Peter's Basilica, she knocked the Pope and French cardinal Roger Etchegaray to the floor, breaking the cardinal's leg and hip, and leaving the Pope uninjured.
 Authorities said that Maiolo is mentally unwell and she was held for a week's evaluation at a psychiatric hostel in Subiaco near Rome.
-It was reported that she did not want to injure the Pope, and the Pope has forgiven her.
+It was reported that she was unarmed, did not want to injure the Pope, and the Pope has forgiven her.